RC Boats & Planes

 Darryl Hamilton, President

 The Desert Hawks Radio Control Club welcomes all types of planes and helicopters - from small electrics to turbine powered jets - to come use Sterling Field in SARA Park.
 Desert Hawks is an AMA-chartered club with low cost yearly memberships available to every AMA member (or for our Canadian friends who are MACC members).
 Every fall, the Desert Hawks also host a Seaplane Classic right next to the London Bridge combining the best of RC air and water.

-Sterling Field is our newly renovated runway that nearly doubles the previous runway and is approximately 800+ feet long and 60 feet wide.
+Sterling Field is our newly renovated runway that nearly doubles the previous runway and is approximately 750 feet long x 60 feet wide with 75 feet of runoff on each end.
 The club facilities include two storage sheds, an indoor restroom, a shade structure covering the airplane assembly area and an event/meeting ramada.
 In addition, there are bleachers for visitors and events, safety fences to protect spectators, and pilot stations to protect pilots while they are flying.
 There are also starting stands for smaller planes and starting stations for larger planes.
 There is also a special area set aside for helicopters.
 The helicopter area has a concrete landing pad with a shade structure.
 The plane and helicopter fields are open 24 hours and access is available only to members who have the gate code.
 To become a member, visit the Desert Hawks website.

 Daily (depending on weather conditions).
 Usually mornings are best however some of our members prefer afternoons when the field is less crowded.